UP | HOME

 1. The Moveit Documentation provides an overview, particularly the Move Group diagram.

-2. Comments in the moveit_msgs packages explain how to use the ROS API for the /move_group node.
+2. The moveit_msgs documentation explains how to use the ROS API for the /move_group node.

 3. Take a look at the rqt_graph (be sure to refresh)